Robo3D/User-Manuals/docs/source/web-interface/index.rst

 EEPROM Marlin Editor Plugin

-(need matt pedler explain here)
+ * The EEPROM Marlin Editor Plugin allows the user to pull the EEprom setting directly through the web dashboard.
+This plugin also directly talks to the Robo C2 and Robo R2 LCD screen and translates the information quickly and accurately.

 Filament Sensor

  * The filament sensor plugin has been designed to take an input from a sensor located in the filament bracket, and output that signal to the on-board computer.
-If it realizes there is no filament loaded in the filament bracket, it will pause the print and show a pop-up on the screen to let you know to add more filament before poceeding.
+If it realizes there is no filament loaded in the filament bracket, it will pause the print and show a pop-up on the screen to let you know to add more filament before proceeding.

 Kaa_printevent Plugin

+ *

 Lani

+ * The Lani plugin enables Robo C2 and Robo R2 to be remote monitored with admin access through the Lani platform - www.lanilabs.com

 Mainboard Connection Plugin